1.0 Introduction

 NOTE

-The first user who signs up for Fortanix Armor and creates an account automatically assumes the role of system administrator.
+The first user to sign up for Fortanix Armor and create an account automatically assumes the role of system administrator.

 Once you sign up, enter your email address and password, and click LOG IN.